 Al Marmoom is a protected area that is home to a wide variety of wildlife.
 It includes 26 species of reptiles and nine species of mammals, as well as 39 species of plants.
 The area also boasts 19 endangered species of animals.
 The area is home to the highest concentration of large flamingos found in any desert in the country.
 The reserve also hosts 158 species of migratory birds.
 It is also home to one of the largest herds of Arabian gazelles in the UAE.

 The reserve is also home to an archaeological site that dates back more than 3,000 years to the Iron Age.
-The Marmoom Biosphere Centre is dedicated to studying how the protected area can be best managed and will serve as the regional centre for sustainable ecotourism.
+The Marmoom Biosphere Centre is dedicated to studying how the protected area can be best managed and will serve as the regional center for sustainable ecotourism.
 It will also have a dedicated youth program that will teach participants about the importance of the environment while fostering a spirit of connection to the natural world.
 The park is also home to a range of sports and cultural events.

 The Dubai Camel Racing Club is one of the pioneering sports establishments in Dubai.
 It was founded by His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President of the UAE and Ruler of Dubai, who wished to establish an organization to promote camel racing.
 He envisioned the event to be a great spectacle that would bring the whole community together and enjoy the sport.